EEO-External/BE-Smart-Hack-2022-Info/README.md

 # BE-Smart-Hack-2022-Info

 :rotating_light:Hackathon Challenge Statements:rotating_light:

+💳 Loyalty 💳

-1. How might we drive a large volume of our non-AAdvantage® member customers to effortlessly enroll in the program during their customer journey without causing any friction in the operation?
+How might we drive a large volume of our non-AAdvantage® member customers to effortlessly enroll in the program during their customer journey without causing any friction in the operation?

-2. How might we ensure customers have the right seat for them assigned by the time boarding starts so gate agents don't have to play musical chairs assigning seats?
+🛃 Ancillaries / Airports / Check-in 🛃

-3. How can we ensure customers show up to the airport ready to go straight to security with their boarding pass (if they don’t have a bag)?
+How can we ensure customers show up to the airport ready to go straight to security with their boarding pass (if they don’t have a bag)?
 How do we ensure they know exactly what to do?

+🛅 Ancillaries / Airports / Check-in 🛅

-4. How might we encourage customers to add bags online and use our Express Kiosks?
+How might we encourage customers to add bags online and use our Express Kiosks?

+🛄 Ancillaries / Airports / Check-in 🛄

-5. How might we take the bag check process outside of the airport?
+How might we take the bag check process outside of the airport?

+📱 Digital Product/ New Product Development 📱

+How might we get a customer who is calling contact center to use self-service features , especially if they are directly calling Reservations ?
+How can we intelligently redirect them to Digital touch points such as chat, app, aa.com
 ##

 :sparkles:Preliminary Judging Criteria:sparkles: